gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 where the tentacle had snaked out of the water to attack them.
 She gulped.
 There was no sign of it,
-and the bunker door was open.
+and the bunker's outer door was still open.

 Three... two... one...
 She sprinted for the door,
 her long flat feet slapping against the mud and grass.
 Fifty meters,